ryandeussing/jimhopper/_the-brain/overview.md

 ## My Guiding Principles

 I use the term *brain circuitries&nbsp;*to refer to brain areas that work together to perform functions.
-For example, one circuitry plays a central role in fear and detecting danger, as when we're driving on a busy highway, making us more alert; another helps us feel satisfaction, such as when we know we've done a good job and it's time to rest and relax.
+For example, one circuitry plays a central role in fear and detecting danger, as it makes us more alert when we're driving on a busy highway; another helps us feel satisfaction, like when we know we've done a good job and it's time to rest and relax.

-I focus on a few key brain circuitries, and brain-based processes involving those circuitries, so that people can
+I focus on a few *key brain circuitries*, and brain-based processes involving those circuitries, so that people can

 * Easily connect them to their own experience
 * Choose to *reflect upon* and *change* those circuitries and processes that aren't working to reduce suffering and increase happiness